2017 was a record year for equity investment, as a staggering £8.27bn was invested in UK companiesLink opens in a new window.

-With earlier-stage investments, like Angel Investment, businesses are buying in to a personal relationship with a partner.
+With earlier-stage investments, like Angel InvestmentLink opens in a new window, businesses are buying in to a personal relationship with a partner.
 Angels like to get hands-on with a business and help shape its day-to-day processes.

-Jenny Tooth, CEO of the UK Business Angels Association (UKBAA), says: “You’ve got to want to have people around your business.
+Jenny Tooth, CEO of the UK Business Angels Association (UKBAA)Link opens in a new window, says: “You’ve got to want to have people around your business.
 Angels identify with you and your challenges on a daily basis.”

 And it’s that daily involvement and regular connection that businesses need to be comfortable with.
 Because when they are, wonderful things can happen.